PostHog/posthog.com/contents/blog/sessions-deprecation.md

 author: paolodamico
 featuredImage: ../images/blog/generic-release-notes.png
 featuredImageType: full
+categories: ["General", "Release notes"]
 ---

-This blog post describes our process to deprecate and remove the previously existing "Sessions" page in PostHog.
-This page used to contain a list of all sessions by your users on a given day, where sessions were calculated by periods of activity where no inactivity larger than 30 minutes was detected.
+This blog post explains the deprecation and removal of the "Sessions" page in PostHog.
+This page used to contain a daily list of all sessions by your users, separating them by periods where inactivity lasted longer than 30 minutes.
 In addition, this is where you would be able to access [recordings](/docs/user-guides/recordings).

 Now, you will see a **Recordings** tab on the main menu in its place.